AP Physics C

 NOTES:

-1. The Review Assignment consists of up to four problems, to be completed outside of class.
+1. The Extra Credit Assignment consists of four problems, to be completed outside of class.

 2. This assignment is Extra Credit and not required.